Preliminary: Arithmetic Coding

-Here is my take on an explanation.
+Here is my version of an explanation.

 Symbol-by-symbol Coding

-Fundamentally, the problem at hand is that of converting a sequence of symbols between two alphabets.
-In practice, however, we only consider binary encodings, where the target alphabet is of size 2: \(\{0,1\}\), but everything presented here will equally apply to alphabets of larger sizes (e.g. 10: \(\{0,1,...,9\}\)) with respective changes of base from 2 (to e.g. 10).
+In practice, however, we only consider binary encodings, where the target alphabet is of size 2: \(\{0,1\}\), but everything presented here equally applies to alphabets of larger sizes (e.g. 10: \(\{0,1,...,9\}\)) with respective changes of base from 2 (to e.g. 10).

 Block Coding